 This easy and group-friendly olive oil dip comes together quickly and it never fails.
 I mean, who doesn’t want to dip bread into an herby, garlicky, parmesan cheese infused olive oil?
-Jump to the Ridiculously Good Olive Oil Dip Recipe or watch our video showing how we make it.
+Jump to the Ridiculously Good Olive Oil Dip Recipe

 I’d like to say that we’re good at entertaining, but it doesn’t feel that way.
 Even though we have a whole bunch of appetizer recipes right here on this very blog, when we’ve got friends coming over, we find ourselves stuck on what to serve.
 That’s where this extra easy olive oil dip comes in.
 It’s a life saver.
 It comes together in 5 minutes and everyone loves it.